Below, we have compiled a list of the top hypoallergenic dogs for people with allergies.

 Just because you have allergies doesn’t mean that you can’t have a dog!
 Watery eyes, stuffed nose and skin rashes could be solved if you adopt the right breed of dog.

-It just so happens that there are dog breeds that have coats that shed much less than other breeds, or dog breeds that don’t drool.
+It just so happens that there are hypoallergenic dog breeds that have coats that shed much less than other breeds, or dog breeds that don’t drool.
 This can mean less allergic reactions for allergy sufferers.
 So what are the best dogs for allergy sufferers?

 What does it mean to have a hypoallergenic dog?
 A hypoallergenic dog is a dog breed whose coat does not shed as much as other breeds of dog and whose coat is more like human hair than dog fur.
 Dander, which is technically tiny bits of your dogs skin, attaches to your dogs hair.